 Society would also fall apart without the millions of workers it takes to keep the plants, factories, and other operations running that ensure our supply of essential products, utilities, and food.

 Machines and processes are more automated than ever before, but there is still a human element needed in most workplaces.
-And those workers must be kept as safe as possible.
+And we need to keep those workers as safe as possible.
 And companies need to keep running successfully despite changes such as social distancing.

-What do Operations Look Like in Times of COVID-19?
+What do Operations Challenges Look Like in Times of COVID-19?

 Eventually, we are going to talk about how technology and automation are going to keep people safe and maximize operational efficiency and effectiveness.